timeseriesAI/tsai/CONTRIBUTING.md

    cd tsai
    pip install -e ".[dev]"
    ```
-   The last step will take 4-5 minutes and will install all packages required to run tsai.
+   The last step will install all packages required to run tsai.

 4. **Set up git hooks**.
 This step is required by nbdev.
 Run:
    ```